What are the five stages of palliative care?

-- Bereavement: Support continues for families after a loss
+• Bereavement: Support continues for families after a loss.

 We'll explore each stage in detail, discussing how MACG helps residents and their families at each point.
 Our goal is to prepare you for the journey ahead and ensure you have the necessary support at every step.
-Join us as we navigate these stages, providing insights into our dedicated approach to care.

 Stage 1 - Stable

 The first stage of palliative care, known as the "Stable" stage, is crucial for setting a strong foundation for future care.
-During this stage, the resident’s condition is generally under control, and no immediate crises require urgent intervention.
-This stability allows for carefully developing and implementing a detailed care plan tailored specifically to the resident’s needs.
+Palliative care begins here with the development of a tailored care plan.

 Developing a comprehensive care plan

-Goal Setting: Working with the resident and their family to establish clear, achievable goals for both short-term management and long-term care.
+• Goal Setting: Working with the resident and their family to establish clear, achievable goals for both short-term management and long-term care.

-Care Coordination: Planning out who will be responsible for each aspect of care and how different care needs will be met.
+• Care Coordination: Planning out who will be responsible for each aspect of care and how different care needs will be met.

 Collaborative care implementation